 If you’re a freelancer or work a side hustle, you likely have an irregular income that can be hard to predict.
 In these cases, it’s best to estimate a conservative (low) amount, so you don’t overspend.
 Review the past 3-6 months of income and watch for any patterns.
 Can you find an approximate hourly rate or weekly rate for what you bring in?
-If you’re new to a job, like being a waitress, ask a coworker how much they typically make in tips.
+If you’re new to a job, like being a waitress, ask a coworker how much they typically make in tips to help you forecast your monthly tip outs.
 Above all, do your best to create an income estimate—knowing you can tweak it along the way.

 Unfortunately, accidents and unexpected bills happen to everyone.
 From car troubles to job loss and medical expenses, emergencies can be expensive.
 An unexpected bill can throw off our budget, and set you back.
-Do your best to factor the expense into your budget while paying your other bills.
-For instance, you may want to cut back on eating out for the month, or pick up an extra shift to cover a bill.
+If an incident does occur, try to factor the expense into your budget while paying your other bills.
+For instance, you may want to cut back on dining out for the month, or pick up an extra shift to help you cover a bill.
 If you can, build an emergency fund into your budget to safeguard your finances against future unexpected situations.

-Items like annual memberships, vacations, and gifts for family and friends are often forgotten when creating a budget.
+Items like annual memberships, vacations, and gifts for family and friends are often forgotten when creating budgets.
 If you can, set aside a small amount of cash every month for these extra expenses.
 You can estimate the expected cost for the year and account for them in your monthly budget.
-For example, if you typically spend $300 on Christmas gifts, set aside an extra $25 every month.
+For example, if you typically spend $300 on Christmas gifts, set aside an extra $25 every month to account for these added expenditures.
 By the time December comes, you’ll have the cash available to spend on gifts.

 Sign up for Mint to help you stick to your budget and goals